The Simple Guide to BTU Values For Air Conditioners

 Using an air conditioning system which is not suitable for the room size will mean that the rate warm air is entering the room through windows, walls, ceilings and air gaps etc. will be greater than the cool air being produced by the a/c system.

 This will result in the air temperature not being reduced and the room not being cooled to the desired level, no matter how long you leave the unit running for.

 - The BTU is used by air conditioner manufacturers to rate the ability of the air conditioning unit to remove heat from the air.

 - Rules of thumb allow tables to be drawn up which indicate the BTU value that is required for a particular area i.e. room or house size.

 - Even if you use the best portable air conditioner if it doesn’t have a BTU rating that is suitable for the room size it will not cool the room to your desired level and you will simply be wasting energy (and money!).

 - Adjustment factors can be used to either increase or decrease the standard BTU to Sq/Feet rules of thumb.

 - If a room is well insulated well insulated it will require a lower BTU rating.

 Hopefully this has helped you understand what a BTU is and how to use it when selecting your portable, window or central air conditioning units.
-I’ve also written an article on how to calculate air conditioner running costs and another explaining what SEER and EER mean.
-These might be useful for you to read.

 Please leave a comment below if you found this useful or you have anything you can add to the article.